 Declaring a major as early as possible is desirable.

-- Prospective Women, Gender, and Sexuality Studies majors are strongly encouraged to talk with the Coordinator or a program advisor as early as possible in their academic careers, and to take WGS 120 in the first or second year.
+- Prospective Women, Gender, and Sexuality Studies majors are strongly encouraged to talk with the Chair or a program advisor as early as possible in their academic careers, and to take WGS 120 in the first or second year.

 Once a student has decided to major or minor in Women, Gender, and Sexuality Studies, the following process should be completed: